 Final Thoughts on a Week in Kauai Itinerary

-Exploring the Hawaiian island of Kauai is the trip of a lifetime.
-Although one week in Kauai might not seem long enough, it packs in all the activities you could possibly want.
+Exploring the Hawaiian Island of Kauai is indeed the trip of a lifetime.
+Although 7 days in Kauai might not seem long enough, this perfect Kauai itinerary packs in all the activities you could want for an unforgettable Hawaiian vacation.

 You’ll definitely have enough fun-filled activities to keep you going from dawn till dusk during your one week in Kauai.
 When you’re feeling completely worn out, retreat to one of the paradise lodging options mentioned above for a well-deserved rest.